MolSSI-Education/oop_and_design_patterns/_episodes/03-Encapsulation.md

 ~~~
 {: .language-python}

 `mol1` in our code is now an object.
+Note that we do not pass a value to be assigned to `self` as python will automatically fill in the value for that variable when it calls `__init__()`.
 We can access the variables associated with this instance of the molecule class using a dot notation.
 Variables associated with a class are also called `attributes`.

 ~~~
 print(mol1.name)